-- be used as tools to determine progress towards grade/course specific performance indicators or progression levels (formative). - be used to develop differentiation plans for each unit (formative). - be used to determine application of knowledge and skills learned (summative). - provide timely and appropriate feedback to teachers and students about students' growth and attainment (formative and summative). - clearly be linked to a grade/course specific performance indicator or progression level.
+- be used as a tool to determine progress towards grade/course specific performance indicators or progression levels (formative). - be used to develop differentiation plans for each unit (formative). - be used to determine application of knowledge, concepts and skills learned (summative). - provide timely and appropriate feedback to teachers and students about students' growth and attainment (formative and summative). - clearly be linked to a grade/course specific performance indicator or progression level.

 It is the policy of Bahrain Bayan School that differentiation opportunities in content, process, or product will be planned for in every lesson.
-Differentiation opportunities will be documented in plans and evidence of differentiation will be kept in teacher binders.
-Differentiation opportunities will also be documented in ATLAS within two weeks of classroom implementation.
+Differentiation opportunities will be documented in plans and evidence of differentiation will be recorded by teachers in co-ordination with the AEA (Additional Education Assistance).
+Differentiation opportunities will also be documented in ATLAS and Google Classrooms within two weeks of classroom implementation.